-The U.S. and Chinese defense chiefs met in Washington Monday, with both of them pledging to strengthen military cooperation between the two superpowers.
+The U.S. and Chinese defense chiefs met Monday in Washington, with both of them pledging to strengthen military cooperation between the two superpowers.

-U.S. Secretary of Defense Chuck Hagel said Washington is committed to a "positive and constructive relationship with China," and that the military contacts between the two countries play a key role.
+U.S. Secretary of Defense Chuck Hagel said Washington is committed to a "positive and constructive relationship with China."

 Hagel's counterpart, General Chang Wanquan, said Beijing wants to work on a defense relationship with the U.S., to "elevate it to a new height."
 But he said it must not be "a relation dominated by either side."

 Chang said the U.S.-Chinese military relationship should be based on mutual trust, "not a relation of mutual suspicion."
 Both Hagel and Chang said the military forces in the two countries would increase joint exercises, including naval training soon in the Gulf of Aden.

 Hagel's meeting with Chang is part of a U.S. effort to focus more on its relations with Asia, even as conflict and uncertainty in the Mideast dominate world headlines.